MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 ### For Windows 8 and Windows Server 2012

-Windows 8 and Windows Server 2012 introduce the new **Set-SMBServerConfiguration** Windows PowerShell cmdlet.
+Windows 8 and Windows Server 2012 introduced the new **Set-SMBServerConfiguration** Windows PowerShell cmdlet.
 The cmdlet enables you to enable or disable the SMBv1, SMBv2, and SMBv3 protocols on the server component.

 > [!NOTE]
 > When you enable or disable SMBv2 in Windows 8 or Windows Server 2012, SMBv3 is also enabled or disabled.
 This behavior occurs because these protocols share the same stack.

-You do not have to restart the computer after you run the **Set-SMBServerConfiguration** cmdlet.
+You don't have to restart the computer after you run the **Set-SMBServerConfiguration** cmdlet.

-##### SMB v1 on SMB Server
+##### SMBv1 on SMB Server

 - Detect: